 * This is the Professional Version. *

-Neonatal conjunctivitis is purulent ocular drainage due to a chemical irritant or a pathogenic organism.
+Neonatal conjunctivitis is watery or purulent ocular drainage due to a chemical irritant or a pathogenic organism.
 Prevention with antigonococcal topical treatment at birth is routine.
 Diagnosis is clinical and usually confirmed by laboratory testing.
 Treatment is with organism-specific antimicrobials.

 The major causes (in decreasing order) are